unfinishedideas/nvim_config/README.md

 ## Troubleshooting

-- Sometimes Treesitter will break - try running `:TSUpdate` to fix
 - Sometimes the LSP will mess up the highlighting, use `:LspRestart` to fix it
+- Sometimes Treesitter will break - try running `:TSUpdate` to fix...
 - When installing on windows, Treesitter HATES the compilers.
 See this [windows support page](https://github.com/nvim-treesitter/nvim-treesitter/wiki/Windows-support) for help
 - Sometimes you just need to go through and `:TSInstall {lang}` for each broken language you see having problems with `:checkhealth nvim-treesitter`
 - Also note, you might need to install node.js (`choco install nodejs`).
-Be sure to `refreshenv`
-- Something is currently wrong with it treesitter and markdown (.md) files.
-I don't know what it is but sometimes running `:TSInstall markdown` and re-opening the file temporarily fixes it
+Be sure to `refreshenv`.
+I also suggest installing the `Zig` compiler for this on windows at least
+- Treesitter-Cpp doesn't work with windows apparently... to be honest, you are just gonna have to `TSInstall {lang}` every parser it seems.
+I have remove the "ensure installed" parsers